aw126/chain-docs/docs/getting-started/mainnet.md

   $ ./chain-maind start
 ```
 **OR**
-- _(Optional for Linux)_ If you would like to have it running at the background, you can start `chain-maind` with `systemd` service, e.g.:
+- _(Optional for Linux)_ If you would like to have it running in the background, you can start `chain-maind` with `systemd` service, e.g.:

 ```bash
   $ git clone https://github.com/crypto-org-chain/chain-main.git && cd chain-main